danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 If a meeting is needed, here's how to get the most out of the precious time:

-**Keep it brief:** Set the default meeting time to 30 minutes in whatever calendar/scheduling tool the company is using.
+**Keep it brief:** Set the default meeting time to 30 minutes.
 If you think you'll need longer, bump it up to 45 minutes, but try not to go over an hour.
 In my experience, people lose their focus beyond this, and if the issue hasn't been resolved in an hour, dragging it on any longer doesn't help.

 **Limit attendees:** The entire team is not needed at every meeting.
 For example, if two people are having a strong difference of opinion over a technical proposal, only those two, plus maybe the team lead or manager should be required.
 Other team members can be marked as optional.
 It's not always the case that every team member has a strong opinion, for these folks, not interrupting them and letting them get on with their work may be best.

 **Have a goal:** Include a goal in the meeting description.
-This is different from an agenda, which is simply a list of items to be discussed.
+This is different from an agenda, which is just a list of items to be discussed.
 A goal on the other hand is very specific.
-For example: "At the end of this meeting, we will have a decision on whether we will be using RabbitMQ or Kafka for messaging".
+For example: "At the end of this meeting, we will have a decision on whether to use RabbitMQ or Kafka for messaging".
 Or "The purpose of this meeting is to finalize the design for the search results page".

 **Come prepared:** The meeting description should include pointers to documents/discussion that has happened prior, so all attendees can be fully up to speed before the meeting starts.
-In the case of a technical decision, this could be a link to an [ADR](../about-those-docs/#architecture-decision-records) and/or related PR comments.
+In the case of a technical decision, this could be a link to an [ADR](../about-those-docs/#architecture-decision-records) and related PR comments.
 In the case of a UI/UX decision, it could be pointers to the Figma document (or whatever design tool is being used).

 **Update docs:** Update the referenced documents during the meeting as decision(s) are being made.
-This way there's no issue of forgetting what was decided or having to be a secretary later transcribing what people said.
+This way there's no issue of forgetting what was decided or someone having to be a secretary later transcribing what people said.
 Finally, at the conclusion of the meeting, share/publish the decision to make it visible to the entire team.

 <aside class="markdown-aside">
 Shopify has gone as far as <a class="markdown-link" href="https://www.forbes.com/sites/jenamcgregor/2023/01/03/shopify-is-canceling-all-meetings-with-more-than-two-people-from-workers-calendars-and-urging-few-to-be-added-back/?sh=61950fd6fe8a">cancelling all recurring meetings involving two or more people</a>.
 Perhaps once a company gets to a large enough size, a top-down edict like this is needed.
 My suggestion is to consider what problem you're trying to solve by booking a meeting, and then see if there's an asynchronous/written approach that could solve it first.
 If that's been tried and didn't work, then book the meeting, keeping the above guidelines in mind to maximize the time investment.